- Key Takeaways

 Pizza Crust

-Frozen pizza crusts come rolled and sometimes partially baked, making them a quick alternative to homemade dough.
+Frozen pizza crusts come rolled and sometimes partially baked, making them a quick alternative to the homemade dough.

 Frozen crusts are perfect for those who want to do away with the hassle of rolling and shaping their dough after defrosting.